-The Pelican Bride (Gulf Coast Chronicles, Book 1)
+The Pelican Bride (Gulf Coast Chronicles Book #1): A Novel

 It is an age of exploration where men, out of greed or naked courage, fought for their own destinies and their women helped shape a civilized community out of the marshes.
 Southern native Beth White is no stranger to the historical genre, but she enters new territory with The Pelican Bride, first in a series of romantic adventure novels set in 18th-century French Louisiana.